Bolortsomo/AdminApp/README.md

-# Guidance for using Git command line tool
+# Setup env by using Git cli

 1. Open Git bash
 2. Go to working dir